Gilded wood, painted and gilded wood panels, brocaded silk, embossed paper

 Overall: 131.8 x 76.2 x 58.3 cm (51 7/8 x 30 x 22 15/16 in.)

 The Severance and Greta Millikin Purchase Fund 1997.58

 Produced by the New York decorating firm Herter Brothers, this screen would have been used to shield sitters from the heat of a fireplace.

 During the 1870s the New York firm of Herter Brothers produced some of the most sophisticated and technically refined furniture made anywhere in the world at that date.
-Although the firm is known to have made a considerable quantity of gilded furniture, this Fire Screen is one of only a few examples to survive in good condition.
-The most striking aspect of this piece is the painted and gilded embossed panel of birds and flowers which was almost certainly made in Japan.
-The design of the screen as a whole seems to have been predicated on the use of this decoration.
+Although the firm is known to have made a considerable quantity of gilded furniture, this fire screen is one of only a few examples to survive in good condition.
+The painted and gilded embossed panel of birds and flowers was likely made in Japan.